29th July 2021

 You can buy double-glazed windows and skylights from Screwfix.

 Windows are available in a wide range of formats and sizes, in both uPVC and white-painted timber.
 Brands on sale include Crystal (not to be confused with Crystal Windows and Doors of Romford) and Jeld-Wen for standard double-glazed windows, while skylight brands include Tyrem and Velux.

 French patio doors are available from Wickes in several sizes and designs.
 All are Wickes-branded and made of uPVC.

 Some 45% of the 3,467 people we surveyed in August 2020 used an independent or local firm for their double glazing installation.
 Our page on reveals how customers thought they compared with the bigger brands on customer service, pricing and quality.

-You can use to find an independent glazier near you or you can use our search tool above.
+You can visit to find an independent glazier near you or you can use our search tool above.
 All companies and traders that bear our logo have been through stringent background checks and must sign up to our code of conduct, so you can be assured they're reputable.